Red-eared sliders are an extremely popular species of pet turtle that are mostly aquatic. But, just how long can they go without water?

 During brumation, it’s not uncommon for red-eared sliders to not eat anything at all.
 For months!

 Often times, sliders will brumate along the bottoms of ponds, lakes and slow-moving rivers, but not always.
 Some brumate where they can, such as under a pile of leaves.
 These turtles not only do not eat during this period but often remain out of the water as well.
+To learn more about this process, check out my article on where do turtles go in the winter?

 Based on this, I think it’s fair to say that a red-eared slider would be able to live for a very long time without water.
 It would certainly be dehydrated, it wouldn’t be healthy and it couldn’t do this indefinitely, however.